 If you are a space-challenged urban dweller or lack outdoor space, you may have figured you couldn’t compost indoors.
 Scrap that idea!
 It’s easy to compost indoors even with limited space.
-If you are already container gardening in the comfort of your own living room, you can compost indoors to feed your plants while also benefitting the planet.
+If you are already container gardening in the comfort of your own living room, you can compost indoors to feed your plants while also benefiting the planet.

 If you aren’t yet an outdoor or indoor gardener, what else can you do with your compost?
 You can offer it to your neighbors who garden or donate it to a community garden.
-To encourage urban composting, many cities including New York City, Chicago, Austin, Denver and San Francisco now offer compost pick up services.
+To encourage urban composting, many cities including New York City, Chicago, Austin, Denver, and San Francisco now offer compost pick-up services.
 If you’re adventurous, consider becoming a guerrilla gardener and deposit your compost in planted areas around your neighborhood.

 We get that the challenges of compact living demand clever small space composting solutions and we’ve got some.
 First, let’s begin with the basics.

 What is composting?
-Composting is a process in which organic waste matter biodegrades to produce nutrient-rich soil amendment.
+Composting is a process in which organic waste matter biodegrades to produce a nutrient-rich soil amendment.

-Four Basic Indoor Composting Methods
+4 Indoor Composting Methods

-To compost indoors, you’ve got some choices: Worm Composting (vermicomposting), Indoor Bins, Anaerobic Bags, or the Bokashi method.
+To compost indoors, you’ve got some choices: Worm Composting (Vermicomposting), Indoor Bins, Anaerobic Bags, or the Bokashi method.

-The most common form of indoor composting, this aerobic method makes compost in a ventilated bin using red wriggler worms to efficiently digest the organic matter.
+Also known as worm composting, this is the most common form of indoor composting, this aerobic method makes compost in a ventilated bin using red wriggler worms to efficiently digest the organic matter.
 If you can get past the worm thing, you can make your own worm-powered bin or purchase a commercially available system, both of which require very little space.